misterunix/basicbots/docs/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [**basicbots** Code of Conduct](docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to misterunix@gmail.com.

 ## TO DO

+## Coding conventions
+- Start reading our code and you'll get the hang of it.
+We optimize for readability.
+- This is open source software.
+Consider the people who will read your code, and make it look nice for them.
+It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
+- use goling & govet on all source files before pushing.
+There should not be any erros or warnings.